sksamuel/tribune/README.md

     ))
 ```

-What's very nice here is that the error messages automatically include the correct field name for us.
+What's nice here is that the error messages are automatically generated and include the correct field name for us.
 The macro is taking care of that behind the scenes.

 It will work for nested paths as well, if you did something like `field(_.address.postcode)(_.length == 8)`, then the
 error would include the path `address.postcode`